timeblade0/gamemaker_scripts/README.md

-# gamemaker_studio_scripts
+# Gamemaker Studio Scripts
-scripts I use in some of my GM games
+ A colection of scripts I use in some of my GM games.
+ These are all for Game Maker Studio 2